Alluxio/alluxio/docs/en/Configuring-Alluxio-with-secure-HDFS.md

 ```bash
 $ bin/alluxio runTests
 ```

+For this test to succeed, you need to make sure that the login user of Alluxio cli, i.e. `bin/alluxio` has read/write access to the HDFS directory mounted to Alluxio.
+If not specified in `./conf/alluxio-site.properties`, the login user is the current user of the host OS.
+Otherwise, the login user is specified with `alluxio.security.login.username` in `./conf/alluxio-site.properties`.
+The HDFS directory is specified with `alluxio.underfs.address`.

 After this succeeds, you can visit HDFS web UI at [http://localhost:50070](http://localhost:50070) to verify the files and directories created by Alluxio exist.
 For this test, you should see